mpenet/jet/README.md

 * **ring adapter** running on jetty9

+* Ring extension where core.async channel as :body in response does **Chunked Transfers**

 * **Websocket Server** with a simple yet powerful api based on core.async

 * **WebSocket Client** sharing the same principles/api than the WebSocket